cagataycali/HSTP/README.md

 #### Core level contribution

-- [ ] Implement TCP layer HSTP interface on libp2p, [Universe]
+- [ ] Implement TCP layer HSTP interface on hyperbees, [Universe]
-    - libp2p and HSTP will be the first implementation of HSTP.
+    - hyperbees and HSTP will be the first implementation of HSTP.
     - That will covers the universe phrase of networks.
 That will bring us full decentralized web on HSTP.
 - [x] Implement RPC layer HSTP interface on Solidity [Web3]
     - [Solidity - HSTP Node example](./examples/Chain/Todo/Todo.sol)